-After you finish the migration you can remove all djangocms-bootstrap4 apps from INSTALLED_APPS and you may delete the now empty database tables of djangocms-bootstrap4.
+Therefore only after you finish the migration you can remove all djangocms-bootstrap4 apps and djangocms_link from INSTALLED_APPS and you may delete the now empty database tables of djangocms-bootstrap4.
 You identify them by their name pattern:

 bootstrap4_alerts_bootstrap4alerts

 bootstrap4_badge_bootstrap4badge

 ...

 bootstrap4_utilities_bootstrap4spacing